-Some postemergence herbicides such as fluazifop-P (Fusilade 2000), fenoxaprop (Option II), quizalofop-P (Assure II), phenmedipham or/or desmedipham (Betanex, Betamix), sethoxydim (Poast), bentazon (Basagran) and bromoxynil (Buctril) require small droplets for optimum performance, so techniques which increase droplet size may reduce weed control.
-Weed control from herbicides which readily translocate such as 2,4-D, MCPA, dicamba (Banvel), clopyralid (Stinger) and picloram (Tordon) is affected little by droplet size within a normal droplet size range, so drift control techniques generally will not reduce weed control.
+Some postemergence herbicides such as fluazifop-P (Fusilade 2000), fenoxaprop (Option II), quizalotop-P (Assure II), phenmedipham or/or desmedipham (Betanex, Betamix), sethoxydim (Poast), bentazon (Basagran) and bromoxynil (Buctril) require small droplets for optimum performance, so techniques which increase droplet size may reduce weed control.
+Weed control from herbicides which readily translocate such as 2,4-D, MCPA, dicamba (Banvel), clopyralid (Stinger) and picloram (Tordon) is affected little by droplet size within a normal droplet size range, so drift control techniques generally will not reduce weed control with these herbicides.
+Glyphosate (Roundup) is readily translocated, so droplet size generally has minimal effect on weed control.
 (Small droplets may be retained better than large droplets on hard to wet grasses).
 Glyphosate is partially inactivated by increased water volume, so spray volume recommendations on the label should be followed.

-Method of application
+Method of application.
 Liquid formulations of herbicides are applied by airplane, helicopter, ground sprayer or mist blower applications.
 Low pressure ground sprayers are commonly used for herbicide application and are normally operated at 30 to 50 pounds per square inch with 5 to 20 gallons of water per acre.